Emma-B211/cart253/condition/art_jam/README.md

 ## Description

-This description should help the reader understand what the program is, what any controls do, and perhaps what the desired experience it.
+This is a time simulator.
+The user can interact with the mouse to move the sun along the x and y axis to simulate day turn into night.

 ## Credits